-The above results suggest that the current policy of restructuring the banking sector through encouraging the entry of new banks has so far produced some positive results.
-However, the fact that competition has occurred only at the lower end suggests that bank regulators should conduct a more thorough restructuring of public-sector public-sector banks have scale banks.
-Given that advantages, the current approach of improving their without rationalizing them may performance not produce further benefits for India's banking sector.
-As 10 years have passed since the reforms were initiated and public-sector banks have been exposed to the new regulatory environment, it may be time for the government to take a further step by promoting mergers and acquisitions and closing unviable banks.
-A further reduction of SLR and more encouragement for non-traditional activities (under the bank subsidiary form) may also make the banking sector more resilient to various adverse shocks.
+The above results suggest that the current policy restructuring the banking sector encouraging the entry of new banks has so far produced some positive results.
+However, the fact that competition has occurred only at the lower end suggests that bank regulators should conduct a more thorough restructuring of public-sector banks.
+Given that public-sector banks have scale advantages, the current approach of improving their performance without rationalizing them may not produce further benefits for India's banking sector.
+As 10 years have passed since the reforms were initiated and publicsector banks have been exposed to the new regulatory environment, it may be time for the government to take a further step by promoting mergers and acquisitions and closing unviable banks.
+A further reduction of SLR and more encouragement non-traditional activities (under the bank subsidiary form) may also make the banking sector more resilient to various adverse shocks.